-The HVAD is implanted inside of your chest.
-During the surgery, a small hole is cut through the muscle of the heart and carefully removed to fit the inflow of the pump.
-The sewing ring is sewn to the outside of the heart.
-The pump inflow is inserted through the sewing ring and locked into place.
-The outflow graft is a flexible tube that connects the outflow of the pump to the aorta.
+The HeartMate 3^{TM} LVAD is placed inside your chest.
+During the surgery, a small hole is cut into your heart muscle and the pump holder (called the apical sewing ring) is attached to the heart muscle.

+The HeartMate 3^{TM} pump is then inserted through the sewing ring and locked into place.
+The outflow graft is a flexible tube that connects the outflow of the HeartMate 3^{TM} LVAD to the aorta.
 It helps carry the blood from the pump to the rest of the body.
-The inside of the pump has an impeller that spins continuously and can distribute up to 10 liters of blood per minute (L/min).
+The inside of the pump has a rotor that spins continuously and can distribute up to 10 liters of blood per minute (L/min).